Landi29/P8/arbejdsblade/Work paper - Page Ranking Algorithms A Survey.md

 The simplest way of calculating is $PR(A)={\frac {PR(B)}{L(B)}}+{\frac {PR(C)}{L(C)}}+{\frac {PR(D)}{L(D)}}$ where PR(x) is the PageRank of a given page an L(x) is the number of outbound links from a page.
 More specifically $PR(u)=\sum_{v \in B(u)}^{10} \frac {PR (v)}{L(v)}$ where B(u) is the set of pages pointing to u.

-In later research it was observed that that just because there is a link does not mean that a user uses it.
-The algorithm was modified with a dampening factor d.
+In later research it was observed that just because there is a link, it does not mean that a user uses it.
+The algorithm was modified with a dampning factor d.

 $PR(u) = (1 - d) + d* \sum_{v \in B(u)} \frac {PR (v)}{L(v)}$